 Or if you what to record associations between people?
 Track who is Donald Duckworth’s next of kin?

-In this article you’ll find one method of representing such relationships in an Access database.
-My aim is to put the management of relationships in the hands of the database users with no need for them to call on the database’s developer.
+In this article you’ll find a data model for such relationships in an Access database.
+My aim is to put the tracking of relationships in the hands of the database users with no need for them to call on the database’s developer.